ackermaj5301/CTS285/README.md

 I’m passionate about learning how technology can solve real-world problems while building strong foundations in programming and cloud services.

 ## Currently Learning
-- CSC-113: AI Fundamentals
+- AI Fundamentals
 - Java programming projects
 - AWS services and database design

 ## My "Foo"
-When I’m not coding, I’m a **pool-care enthusiast** 🏊 who enjoys balancing water chemistry and helping family and friends maintain their pools.
+When I’m not coding, I’m a **pool-care enthusiast** 🏊 who enjoys balancing water chemistry and helping family and friends.

 ## How to Reach Me
 - GitHub: [ackermaj5301](https://github.com/ackermaj5301)